 Situations exist that allow you to claim the foreign tax credit without filing Form 1116, as long as the income concerned meets the qualifying definition.

 If all of your foreign-taxed income was 1099-reported passive income, such as interest and dividends, you don't need a 1116, provided that any dividends came from stock you owned for at least 16 days.

 Single filers who paid $300 or less in foreign taxes, and married joint filers who paid $600 or less, can omit filing the foreign tax credit form.
-However, using the form enables you to apply any credit balance to future tax years.
+However, using the form enables you to carry forward any unused credit balance to future tax years.
 Without filing Form 1116, you give up this carryover tax break.

 If your income came from a U.S. territory such as American Samoa, Puerto Rico, Guam and the Virgin Islands, special rules govern how you use Form 1116 for the foreign tax credit.

 When you use TurboTax to prepare your taxes, we’ll ask you straightforward questions about your foreign income, determine how much of it is deductible (or available as a credit), and fill in all the right forms for you.

 A TurboTax solution for every situation

 See which tax prep product is right for you

 Already have a

 Welcome back!
 Simply sign in to get started or continue where you left off.